rosemaryW1/rosemaryW1/README.md

 👩‍💻 **Software Engineer Intern at Microsoft** – Worked on test automation, cloud infrastructure, and Playwright testing for **Azure Entra Domain Services**.

 💡 **Software Engineer Intern at Agile Business Solutions** – Gained experience in **Azure, ERP systems, and full-stack web development using Next js**.
+💡 **Software Developer at Health Data Accumen Global** – Gained experience in **Astro framework building an end to end website and hosting it on Digital Ocean**.

 ---